lw8192/Red-Team-Dev/C/README.md

 Scoping: context of variables within functions.
 Each function has its own set of local variables, which are independent of everything else (including multiple calls to the same function).

 ## Memory in C
+Little Endian architechure: x86 processors stores values in little endian byte order (the least significant byte is stored first).
+Memory of a program is divided into five segments: text, data, bss, heap, and stack.
 ### Registers
 EIP / RIP (x86 / x64)- Instruction Pointer: pointer that points to the current instruction, contains memory address.
+First four registers: general purpose.
+EAX, ECX, EDX, EBX (Accumulator, Counter, Data, Base).
+Acts as temporary variables for the CPU when executing machine instructions.
+2nd four general purpose: ESP, EBP, ESI, EDI (Stack Pointer, Base Pointer, Source Index, Destination Index).
+General purposes - pointers and indexes.
 ### Interacting with Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Not freeing memory - can lead to a memory leak.
-Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.
+Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually using memory allocation functions.
-Memory addresses: 32 bits / 8 bytes
+Memory addresses: 32 bits / 8 bytes on a x86 system
 Memory Structure (high to low address, going down):
     Command Line Arguments
     Stack